wesleytian/blog/content/2019/whitney.md

 <img src="/whitney/whitney.jpg" alt="High school junior year transcript"
 title="" class="center_norm_rounded"/>

 We saw a lot more people as we neared the trail camp.
-Many people were hiking Mount Whitney in multiple days so they were just starting to wake up and pack up their tents for the final push to the summit.
+Many people were hiking Mount Whitney in many days so they were starting to wake up and pack up their tents for the final push to the summit.

 <img src="/whitney/trail_camp.jpg" alt="High school junior year transcript"
 title="" class="center_norm_rounded"/>